 This is the chart of Ludwig II of Bavaria (25 August 1845 – 13 June 1886) known as “The Swan King.”
 He became King of Bavaria in 1864 at the age of 18.
 Two years later his forces were defeated in a war against Austria.
 Later he allied with Prussia and his kingdom became part of the newly formed German Empire.
 He was known for his dedication to the arts and architecture.
 His lack of restraint in funding of such projects led to him being declared insane and removed from the throne.
-He spent his own fortune building castles, now tourist attractions in Bavaria.
-He was a patron of Wagner and other musicians, actors and artists.
+He spent his own fortune building castles (presently tourist attractions) in Bavaria.
+He was a patron of Wagner (see Case Study 1) and other musicians, actors and artists.
 He died under suspicious circumstances.